 - Aluminum: Investment casting of aluminum enables the casting of complex-geometry parts with shorter lead times, greater alloy flexibility, tighter dimensional tolerances and better surface finishes.
 The result requires less machining and processing.

-- Brass/Bronze: Offers excellent machinability, corrosion resistance, and aesthetics.
+- Brass/Bronze: It offers excellent machinability, corrosion resistance, and aesthetics.

 The end result of investment casting yields highly intricate and accurate parts with tight tolerances to be used in aerospace, marine, and automobile manufacturing and beyond.